insightfinder/InsightAgent/kafka_log/README.md

 * `raw_regex`: Regex used to parse raw data.
 Must use named capture groups `(?<name>...)` corresponding to fields defined below, as only those named capture groups will be reported.
 * `project_field`: Field name for the project name.
 If this field is empty, agent will use project_name in insightfinder section.
 * `project_whitelist`: project_whitelist is a regex string used to define which projects form project_field will be filtered.
+* `log_content_field`: Field that contains the log message.
+If this field is empty, agent will use whole message from kafka.
 * `timezone`: Timezone of the timestamp data stored in/returned by the DB.
 Note that if timezone information is not included in the data returned by the DB, then this field has to be specified.
 * `timestamp_field`: Field name for the timestamp.
 Default is `timestamp`.
 * `target_timestamp_timezone`: Timezone of the timestamp data to be sent and stored in InsightFinder.
 Default value is UTC.
 Only if you wish to store data with a time zone other than UTC, this field should be specified to be the desired time zone.